LewisGaul/LewisGaul.github.io/_posts/rough/2022-05-20-cgroups-questions.md

 **Why doesn't Docker use another layer of indirection in the cgroup hiearchy such that the limit is applied in the parent cgroup to the container?**

-That is, wouldn't it be better for there to be a cgroup `/sys/fs/cgroup/<ctrlr>/docker/<ctr>/container/` that maps to `/sys/fs/cgroup/<ctrlr>/` inside the container, with any resource limits set on the `/sys/fs/cgroup/<ctrlr>/docker/<ctr>/` cgroup?
+That is, wouldn't it be better for there to be a cgroup `/sys/fs/cgroup/<subsystem>/docker/<ctr>/container/` that maps to `/sys/fs/cgroup/<subsystem>/` inside the container, with any resource limits set on the `/sys/fs/cgroup/<subsystem>/docker/<ctr>/` cgroup?

+## How can you check effective cgroup limits from a private cgroup namespace?

+The cpuset cgroup controller has separate files for "the cpuset restriction applied in this cgroup" and "the effective cpuset restriction based on restrictions in the whole hierarchy".
+These are `cpuset.cpus` and either `cpuset.effective_cpus` or `cpuset.cpus.effective` under cgroups v1 and v2 respectively.

+However, the memory controller (as well as equivalent for hugetlb and possibly others) only has `memory.limit_in_bytes`, seemingly with no `memory.limit_in_bytes.effective` or equivalent.
+A workaround to try and find the effective cgroup memory limit would be to look for the smallest limit as you traverse up the cgroup hierarchy.
+However, this approach assumes you have access to the full hierarchy, which is not the case when in a cgroup namespace.

+**Does the above mean there's no way to check the effective cgroup memory restriction from within a cgroup namespace?**

 ## What happens if you have two of the same cgroup mount?

 Cgroup mounts can be created anywhere, although the standard location is under `/sys/fs/cgroup`.
-It's fairly easy to check what happens when you create further cgroup mounts (e.g. in addition to the standard `/sys/fs/cgroup` ones), simply by running something like '`mkdir /cgroups && mount -t cgroup /sys/fs/cgroup cgroup /cgroups -o <ctrlr>`'.
+It's fairly easy to check what happens when you create further cgroup mounts (e.g. in addition to the standard `/sys/fs/cgroup` ones), simply by running something like '`mkdir /cgroups && mount -t cgroup /sys/fs/cgroup cgroup /cgroups -o <subsystem>`'.

 It appears that all cgroup mounts (of the same type) will share the same contents, which makes sense if you consider the cgroupfs simply reflects what's been configured via the kernel (it's effectively just an interface onto kernel configuration).